M6D6R6/PhoenixSentinel-BlueTeam/README.md

 **Note**: Live detection richiede sudo per Scapy e interfaccia corretta in config.yaml (es. eth0, wlan0).

-**Note**: The tool is operational in a lab environment (training on NSL-KDD, live detection with Scapy).
+**Note**: The tool is a proof of concept (PoC) to explore the use of AI (GAN + LSTM) in an IDS Blue Team, the tool is operational in a lab environment (training on NSL-KDD, live detection with Scapy).

 ## License
 MIT License – see LICENSE file